Start An Agency

 - Access to insurance companies – You can get licensed but you can't sell insurance without access to insurance companies (carriers) and managing general agents.
 For property and casualty insurance, most companies are looking for a long-term relationship.
 Getting an appointment usually requires, among other things, experience in the business, a track record of successful marketing and selling, a marketing territory geographically desirable to the companies and a solid proposed business model.
 You will find most carriers insist on at least a few years of experience before entertaining appointments.
 Many also require detailed financial information and a solid written business plan before consideration.

 - Good sales and administrative skills – Some people have great selling skills and can make great insurance producers.
-Other people are terrific administrator and service-minded.
+Other people are terrific administrators and are service-minded.
 Starting an agency from scratch will require both sets of skills until you get large enough to hire others.

 - Thorough technical expertise – Customers are placing their risk management needs in your hands, therefore you need to understand the products you're selling.
 Depending on the lines of business you intend to offer, there are scores of different policy forms and coverage implications.
 Add to that the importance of understanding the risk management process itself, and you have a very knowledge-intensive profession.